ojalaw/suport_MP3/README.md

 - Enter a unique name for your project with no capital letters or spaces and select your region.
 Click 'Create App'.
 - Inside your project, go to the Resources tab and create a Heroku Postgres Database.
 - Inside your project, go to the 'Settings' tab.
 Scroll down and click 'Reveal Config Vars'.
 - Add in the following variables.
+   - SECRET_KEY : Your secret key
+   - DATABASE_URL: your postgres database URL
+- Deploy your project by going to the Deploy tab and choose 'Connect to Github'
+- Find your repository name and select Connect.

 **Create a new repository on GitHub**
 - Add the necessary files to the repository.